cnguyen123/size_measurement/README.md

 ------------dummy_classifier

 - Run the server as: python server.py ../../app.pbfsm
-- Connect the client to server to go through the predefined workflow.
+- Connect the client to the server to go through the predefined workflow.